Michael Domagala: Professional career

-Hamilton Tiger-Cats (first stint)
+Hamilton Tiger-Cats

 After completing his university career, he signed as a free agent with the Hamilton Tiger-Cats on December 12, 2018.
 He played in the first pre-season game of the 2019 season where he made one of two field goal attempts, punted eight times for a 49.9-yard average, and had six kickoffs for a 60.8-yard average, but was released by the team on June 9, 2019.
 He was not signed by any other team and did not play in 2019.
 Due to the cancellation of the 2020 CFL season, he was also un-signed in 2020.

 On July 10, 2021, it was announced that Domagala had re-signed with the Tiger-Cats.
 He was signed to the team's practice roster to begin the 2021 season where he spent the first two games.
 Following the team's bye week, Domagala was promoted to the active roster and made his regular season professional debut on August 27, 2021, in a game against the Montreal Alouettes.
 He converted his first career field goal attempt which was from 12 yards out and finished the game with two field goals out of four attempts and had five kickoffs for a 60.6-yard average.
 He played in six regular season games in 2021 where he connected on seven of ten field goal attempts and had 25 punts with a 43.4-yard average.
 He also played in all three post-season games where he made all six field goal attempts, including 3-for-3 in the 108th Grey Cup loss to the Winnipeg Blue Bombers.

 In 2022, Domagala played in 17 regular season games where he made 12 of 16 field goal attempts and punted 65 times for an average of 44.8 yards.
 He became a free agent upon the expiry of his contract on February 14, 2023.